-In addition to the methods training offered by the department you can access specialist and advanced research methods training in other Departments through the Division.
+In addition to the methods training offered by the department you can access specialist and advanced research methods training in other Departments through the Division and across the University.
 Further information is available online where you can also browse and search for courses.